 On December 19, 2020, the NDRC and the MOFCOM jointly promulgated the Measures on the Security Review of Foreign Investment, effective on January 18, 2021, which sets forth provisions concerning the security review mechanism on foreign investment, including the types of investments subject to review, review scopes and procedures, among others.
-The Office of the Working Mechanism of the Security Review of Foreign Investment, or the Office of the Working Mechanism prior to (i) the investments in the military industrial supporting and other fields relating to the security of national defense, and investments in areas surrounding military facilities and military industry facilities; and (ii) investments in important agricultural products, important energy and resources, important equipment manufacturing, important infrastructure, important transport services, important cultural products and services, important information technology and internet products and services, key technologies and other important fields relating to national security, and obtain control in the target enterprise.
+The Office of the Working Mechanism of the Security Review of Foreign Investment, or the Office of the Working Mechanism will be established under the NDRC, who will carry out routine work of security review on foreign investment.
+Foreign investor or relevant parties in China must declare the security review to the Office of the Working Mechanism prior to (i) the investments in the military industry, military industry facilities; and (ii) investments in important agricultural products, important energy and resources, important equipment manufacturing, important financial services, key technologies and other important fields relating to national security, and obtain control in the target enterprise.
 Control exists when the foreign investor (i) holds over 50% equity interests in the target, (ii) has voting rights that can materially impact on the resolutions of the board of directors or shareholders meeting of the target even when it holds less than 50% equity interests in the target, or (iii) has material impact on target's business decisions, human resources, accounting and technology, etc.